Microsoft/MCW-OSS-DevOps/HOL/Hands-on lab unguided - OSS DevOps.md

 *Tasks to complete*

--   Deploy a Jenkins server in an Azure Virtual Machine.
+-   Deploy a Jenkins server in an Azure Virtual Machine

 *Exit criteria*

--   You should have a Jenkins server deployed in your Azure subscription.
+-   You should have a Jenkins server deployed in your Azure subscription

 ### Task 2: Post-Deployment configuration of the Jenkins server

 *Tasks to complete*

--   Connect to your Jenkins deployment using SSH.
+-   Connect to your Jenkins deployment using SSH

--   Update Jenkins to the latest version.
+-   Update Jenkins to the latest version

--   Configure Git for Jenkins.
+-   Configure Git for Jenkins

 *Exit criteria*

--   You should have a connection to the Jenkins server and should have upgraded it to the latest version.
+-   You should have a connection to the Jenkins server and should have upgraded it to the latest version

--   Git should be configured on the Jenkins server.
+-   Git should be configured on the Jenkins server

 ### Task 3: Configure Jenkins staging deployment

 *Tasks to complete*

--   Configure Jenkins to deploy the osTicket application from your GitHub forked repository to the staging slot of your Azure Web App.
+-   Configure Jenkins to deploy the osTicket application from your GitHub forked repository to the staging slot of your Azure Web App

 *Exit criteria*

--   After this task, the osTicket application should be browsable from the staging slot of your Azure Web App.
+-   After this task, the osTicket application should be browsable from the staging slot of your Azure Web App

 ### Task 4: Configure your GitHub repo to notify Jenkins of changes

 *Tasks to complete*

--   Configure Jenkins to use Web Hooks to be notified when changes occur in your GitHub repository.
+-   Configure Jenkins to use Web Hooks to be notified when changes occur in your GitHub repository

 *Exit criteria*

--   After this task, the osTicket application should automatically deploy code changes checked into GitHub.
+-   After this task, the osTicket application should automatically deploy code changes checked into GitHub

 ### Task 5: Check in a change to trigger Jenkins job